emilyvictany/adventurizr/journals/paola_alcala.md

 At least one ah-ha! moment that you had during your coding, however small

 Keep your journal in reverse chronological order.
 Always put new entries at the top. -->
-## October 13, 2023

-Today I worked on:

-* Addressing some edge cases that we want to potentially solve before deployment.
-Developed a plan of action to implement a solution for one particular edge case.
-I created new issues on the issue board relating to our frontend development.
-And lastly I started the frontend component for our login page.

 ## October 12, 2023

 Today I worked on:

-* Creating a DELETE endpoint for removing an activity from the activities data table and created an endpoint that grabs all activities that have been liked by all users.
+* Creating a DELETE endpoint for removing an activity from the activities data table

 ## October 11, 2023